pymmcore-plus/pymmcore-widgets/docs/index.md

 - loads the default Micro-Manager system configuration

-- shows a [PropertyBrowser](widgets/PropertyBrowser.md) widget.
+- creates and shows a [PropertyBrowser](widgets/PropertyBrowser.md) widget.
 You can use this widget to **view and modify the properties** of any of the loaded devices.

 ```python
 # import the necessary packages